Sheldon-Mei/MIE1517_Project_W2026/README.md

 # MIE1517_Project_W2026
+Team 10

-Generative cross-breed bird song by bird names.
+Generative bird song

+Generated sounds are in ./artifacts compressed models are in ./checkpoints